turingschool/gear-up/staff/privlege.md

 In previous session's we've spoken about our strengths, and our implicit biases.
 This session, we're going to discuss how privilege works in our lives, and how we can use our experiences with privilege when we interact with students and each other.

-If this is your first time discussing privilege, or if you haven't had much opportunity to think about it's role in your life, then the goal of this session is to introduce you to the idea of privilege so that you can start thinking about how it

-*EM*
-I think adding some framing about why we want to have this session...as staff we experience privilege in different ways.
-As we think about bias and the lenses we carry, we also want to consider places where we have privilege so that we can become better allies in those spaces.

-Talked about our strengths
-Talked about implicit bias

-Want to talk about power/privilege because our strengths and biases are connected to how we experience privilege.

-How do we interact as a staff.
-How do we interact with students where we automatically have power.
+How do we interact as a staff?
+How do we interact with students where we automatically have some degree of power?
+How can we use our previous experiences to better connect to one another and our students?

-In order to become a better ally to people who do not share that privilege or who have experienced a similar lack of privilege.

-All of us have thought about

-Goals:
+### Goals:

-If you've never thought about this before:

-*
+If this is a new concept to you or haven't had much opportunity to think about its role in your life:

+* Introduce you to the idea of privilege and give space to start thinking about how it impacts your life and the lives of those around you.

 If you've reflected on this before:

-* creating space by being more vulnerable.
+* Provide an opportunity to think about how privilege plays out here at Turing specifically with staff and students and how we can use our previous experiences with privilege to make Turing an inclusive community.

 Privilege refers to the advantages that individuals and groups are afforded in systems of power (communities, organizations, countries, families, etc.).
 Often, conversations about privilege become ones where stark lines are drawn between "haves" and "have-nots"; we're aiming for a slightly different discussion today, where we'll focus on how privilege and marginalization affect our relationships with each other and how we can navigate these dynamics to work better together.